 Basil is a lifelong musician and a Boston-area native, having graduated from the Boston Archdiocesan Choir School in Cambridge (now the St. Paul’s Choir School) and attended the Suzuki School of Newton, the New England Conservatory of Music Preparatory School, and the Coronado School for the Arts.
 He is an alumnus of the University of San Diego, where he studied music and theatre, and holds a master’s degree and a PhD from Boston University, where he studied music, theology, history, and drama.
 An expert choral musician, he has also directed numerous church choirs and concert ensembles in San Diego and the Boston area.
 He has sung in Boston’s Symphony Hall and New York’s Carnegie Hall, and counts as one of his finest performances a soloist engagement with the BSO and the Tanglewood Festival Chorus.
 In RSO productions, he rotates through different creative roles as producer, stage director, and musical director, while also serving as the resident scenes coach for musical theatre and opera performances.

 In 2012, Basil’s play The Abortion Bomb was premiered by Forearmed Productions at the Plays and Players Theatre in Philadelphia.
 His parody Game of Thrones: The Musical was awarded the Twin Cities Arts Reader’s Best of Fringe and Critic’s Pick awards for the 2016 Minnesota Fringe Festival.
-His writings on P.G.
-Wodehouse are available from Routledge and his writing on Italian opera are available from Brepols.
+His opera The Frat Party was named a semi-finalist for The American Prize in Composition for 2017-2018.
+Basil’s writings on P.G.
+Wodehouse are available from Routledge and his writings on Italian opera are available from Brepols.

 He is a native of Newton, Massachusetts, was a long-time resident of Brookline, Massachusetts, and is currently a resident of Minneapolis, Minnesota.

 Basil served as the Regional Governor of the National Opera Association’s North Central Region from 2014-2015.
 He was named a Walden University Changemaker in 2016, and is the President of the Society for Ethnomusicology’s Religion, Sound, and Music Section.
 He is also one of the co-directors of the Morningside Theatre Company.